kyma-project/kyma/components/eventing-controller/README.md

     $ make manifests
     ```

-- Update fields in the `spec` of an existing CustomResourceDefinition is done by modifying the spec in the go file for the type inside `api/version/crd_types.go`.
+- Update fields in the `spec` of an existing CustomResourceDefinition by modifying the go file for the type i.e. `api/version/<crd>_types.go`.
 E.g. `api/v1alpha1/subscriptions_types.go` for Subscriptions CRD.
 After that, execute the following command to generate boiler-plate code:

     ```shell script
     $ make manifests
     ```

 - Add the necessary changes manually in the sample CustomResources after updating fields for an existing CustomResourceDefinition inside the folder `config/samples/`.
-E.g. for subscriptions update the fields manually in `config/samples/eventing_v1alpha1_subscriptions.yaml`
+E.g. for subscriptions update the fields manually in `config/samples/eventing_v1alpha1_subscriptioncomponents/eventing-controller/config/crd/bases/eventing.kyma-project.io_subscriptions.yaml.yaml`

 ### Set up the environment